ilagith/Captcha-Recognition/README.md

 *Task b)*
 First, noise was removed from captcha.
 Then, bounding boxes were used to divide the image into 4 letters.
-Hence, predictions were made per each letter in the captcha.
+Hence, predictions were made per each letter.

 ### Results